 In addition to the total number of claims and warranty costs, these five key warranty metrics help warranty managers to drive performance and product quality.

-CPU – Warranty Cost Per Unit:
+CPU – Warranty Cost Per Unit: Total warranty cost / number of units

 Total warranty cost / # of units.